Case Manager/Advocate (Temporary) (Seattle)

 Sound Mental Health

-Provides diagnostic evaluation and treatment recommendation for adult clients applying for outpatient chemical dependency treatment and for court referrals.
-Carries a caseload of chemical dependency treatment clients and conducts group therapy sessions.
+Two positions, one full-time with full benefits (Tukwila) and one part-time (20 hours a week; flexible schedule) with partial benefits (Auburn/Tukwila).
+Provide diagnostic evaluation and treatment recommendation for adult clients applying for outpatient chemical dependency treatment and for court referrals.
+The CD clinician carries a caseload of chemical dependency treatment clients and conducts group therapy sessions.
 Chemical Dependency Professional (CDP) Certification or Chemical Dependency Professional Trainee (CDPT) Certification and minimum AA degree required.
 Preferred candidate will have CDP Certification and Bachelor’s or Master’s degree in a therapeutic counseling field, nursing or special education.
 Two years of clinical experience in counseling or case management required; a minimum of one year of experience as a drug and alcohol counselor preferred.
 WDL & excellent driving record necessary.
-Full time w/full benefits.
-Salary = DOQ.

 Spectrum Health Systems, Inc.